2018: Jan 1 – Jun 30

-- The Chief Executive of The Departement for Education requested the removal of two sites for being “highly offensive and defamatory.”
+- The Chief Executive of The Department for Education requested the removal of two “highly offensive and defamatory” sites.

 - The Pakistan Telecommunication Authority (PTA) demanded the removal of an enormous number of sites which they believe are “blasphemous.”
 They’ve made similar requests in the past, but the volume of targeted content increased by nearly 650% from last period and cited more individual URLs than any other country.